-- A multiple choice exam is required for all notary applicants.
-Use the link provided in your online application to access the exam. - A minimum score of 80% is passing. - In addition to this handbook, study resources such as Frequently Asked Questions (FAQs), Apostille & Certification brochure, and free online notary training are available on our website.
+- A multiple choice exam is required for all new and renewing applicants. - A minimum score of 80% must be achieved in order to access the notary public application. - In addition to this handbook, study resources such as Frequently Asked Questions (FAQs) and free online notary training are available on our website.